 We’re sorry that these photography courses aren’t really suitable for young children to accompany you.
 Over 9s must be well supervised at all times.
 Young people in the party, 12 – 18 years will be half price.
 A biddable dog would be OK!
 Finally, if the above arrangements aren’t just what you would like, talk to us or use the Contact form.

-1 Day and 2 Day available dates:
+1 Day and 2 Day available dates: Please email us to check about dates before you book leave from work, etc

 If you’d like to plan further ahead than this, just email us, or use the Contact form.

 It will be in the form of a greetings card with envelope, showing either Ullswater, Haweswater or Flowers sent to you ready for that special day.
+Christmas Course gifts can be done with Christmassy theme!

 A gift on the day: skills for a lifetime!